tomtzook/frc-learn-docs/java/program-memory.md

 11  ret                              # return to the return address on stack (location rsp)
 ```

+> [!NOTE]
+> The example above is written in _NASM_ with _x86_ architecture and the intel syntax.
+> The code also removes use of registers for parameter passing and returning to demonstrate stack-only use.
+> The code also does not align stack access, which is typically necessary.

 This may look complex, but that's just assembly being assembly.
 Let's go over it line by line with the stack.

 We start at line 1, with the stack being at its initial state for us.